 The Commission adopts a decision to select simple programmes based on the ranking of the proposals established by REA.

 Simple programmes involve one or more organisations from the same EU country.
 They are managed by national administrations.

-The EU's interim report details the implementation of the promotion policy of agricultural products in the EU and in non-EU countries.
-Some specific objectives include increasing competitiveness and consumption of EU agricultural products, increasing awareness and recognition of EU quality schemes.
+The EU's report details the implementation of the promotion policy of agricultural products in both EU and non-EU countries.
+Some specific objectives of the policy include increasing the competitiveness and consumption of EU agricultural products, as well as raising awareness and recognition of EU quality schemes.

-The report findings, deduced from the statistics on applications concerning promotion programmes, the participation in high level missions since 2016, and feedback from evaluation questionnaires, indicate that:
+The findings of the report are derived from a number of sources, including the statistics on applications and grants awarded for promotion programmes, the participation in high level missions since 2016, and feedback from evaluation questionnaires.
+The findings indicate that: